Skip to main content

 Advice to help you access employment and learning support, ongoing access to experienced advisors, one-to-one guidance that meets your needs and information on learning opportunities.

-Did you know that 41 per cent of households spend more than 10 per cent of their income on their home energy costs?
-Simple changes to everyday activities in your home could help you save on household bills.
-Here are ten suggestions to consider.
+Forty one per cent of households spends more than 10 per cent of their income on their home energy costs.
+Changes to some everyday activities in your home could help you reduce your household bills.
+There are ten suggestions to consider:

-• Professional draught-proofing of windows and doors as well as blocking cracks in floors and skirting boards could save around £100 a year.
+• draught-proofing windows and doors as well as blocking cracks in floors and skirting boards could save around £95 a year.

-• Turning off electrical appliances and not leaving items like TVs on standby could save around £70.
+• switching off electrical appliances and not leaving items like TVs on standby could save around £70.

-• Washing clothes at 30°C and running one less cycle per week could save around £36 a year on energy.
+• washing clothes at 30°C and running one less cycle per week could save around £30 a year on energy.

-• Drying laundry on a clothesline instead of using a tumble dryer could save an average of £75 a year on electricity.
+• drying laundry on a clothesline instead of tumbledrying could save an average of £60 a year on electricity.

-• Taking a four-minute shower could save you up to £70 per year on your household energy bills.
+• taking a four-minute shower could save you up to £65 per year on your household energy bills.

 Sources: Information sourced from Energy Saving Trust.
-Northern Ireland prices for oil and electricity are based on an average of supplier tariffs.
-Correct as of October 2024.
+Northern Ireland prices for oil and electricity are based on an average of supplier tariffs in November 2024.

 • Top tips to reduce food waste and save money